SEMICeu/documentation/editorial_flow.md

    The changed UML file is committed in the thema repository.

- ## **Part 2: Build the artefacts using the toolchain**
+## **Part 2: Build the data specification artefacts using the toolchain**

 *3. Trigger the toolchain in the publication repository*

    The editor triggers the rendering of the data specification artefacts by adding a publication point in the **publication repository** (3).

-   (For more information on how this is done, please check out the section on [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).)
+   (For more information on how this is done, please check out the chapter on [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).)

 *4. Check the generated artefacts*

    When the toolchain processing is finished, the artefacts become available in the **generated repository** (4).

-   If the artefacts address the issue as expected, the editor can proceed with the publication, otherwise another iteration is required (back to step 2).
+   If the artefacts address the issue as expected, the editor can proceed with the publication.
+Otherwise, another iteration is required (back to Step 2).

 ## **Part 3: Publish the result**

 *5. Publish the generated artefacts*

-   To provide the consumers access to the updated artefacts just generated, the editor must publish them to the correct locations by copying the content to other GitHub repositories.
+   To provide the consumers access to the updated artefacts that were just generated, the editor must publish them to the appropriate locations, by copying the content to other GitHub repositories.

    This consists of copying artefacts to the data specification repository from where the editorial flow was started.

    This must be done in accordance with the guidelines on these data specification repositories, for instance by creating a new release directory.
-   (For more information on how this is done, please check out the section on [Managing releases in a repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).)
+   (For more information on how this is done, please check out the GitHub documentation's section on [Managing releases in a repository](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).)

    Another repository might be affected too; namely, when the editing resulted in an RDF content change for a persistent URI published by SEMIC.